-MR. MITCHELL begs to announce that the popular ORATIONS by Mr. T. MASON JONES will be resumed at the above rooms, and will be given in the following order
+MR. MITCHELL begs to announce that the popular ORATIONS by Mr. T. MASON JONES will be resumed at the above rooms, and will be given in the following order :

-Tuesday evening, May 17, at half-past eight o'clock "Lord Byron."
+Tuesday evening, May 17, at half-past eight o'clock

-Friday evening, May 20, at half-past eight o'clock, "R. B. Sheridan, the Dramatist, Statesman, Orator, and Wit.
+"Lord Byron."
+Friday evening, May 20, at half-past eight o'clock.
+"R. B. Sheridan, the Dramatist, Statesman, Orator, and Wit."

-And Monday evening, May 23, at half-past eight o'clock, "Edmund Burke, the Philosopher, Statesman, and Orator.'
+And Monday evening, May 23, at half-past eight o'clock, "Edmund Burke, the Philosopher, Statesman, and Orator.

-Reserved Seats (numbered), 5s.; Un-numbered Seats.
-2s.
-6d.
+Reserved Scats (numbered), 5s.; Un-numbered Seats.

-25. 6d.
-Mr. T. Mason Jones will also give an Oration at Excter Hall, on Thursday evening, May 26th, on "Milton, the Patriot, Statesman, Prose Writer, and Poet."
-Tickets to be obtained at Mr. Mitchell's Royal Library,
+28. 6d.
+Mr. T. Mason Jones will also give an Oration at Exeter Hall, on Thursday evening, May 26th, on "Milton, the Patriot, Statesman, Prose Writer, and Poet.".
+Tickets to be obtained at Mr. Mitchell's Royal Library, 22.
+Old Rond-street.

-33, Old Bond-street.

 THEATRE ROYAL, HAYMARKET.
 (Under the Management of Mr. Buckstone.)

 Re-appearance of Miss Amy Sedgwick in the "World and the Stage."
 Great success of the new Extravaganza of "Electra."

 of "Electra."
-Monday, May 9th, and during the week, in consequence of its great attraction, the new and original Comedy, in three acts, entitled THE WORLD AND THE STAGE, in which Miss Aniy Sedgwick has made her re-appearance, and in which Mr. Buckstone, Mr. Compton, Mr. Howe, Mr. W. Farren, Mr. Rogers, Mrs. Poynter, Miss E. Weekes, and Mrs. B. White, will appear.
-After which the greatly successful Classical Extravaganza, with the maching for the senery by O'Connor and Morris, and

-After which the greatly successful Classical Extravaganza, with the magnificent scenery by O'Connor and Morris, and the unequalled last scene by Fenton, entitled ELECTRA IN A NEW FLECTR'IC LIGHT; in which Mr. Compton, Mr. Clark, Miss Maria Ternan, Miss E. Weekes, Miss Louise Leclerq, and Miss Fanny Wright will appear.
+Monday, May 9th, and during the week, in consequence of its great attraction, the new and original ('omedy, in three acts, entitled THE WORLD AND THE STAGE, in which Miss Amy Sedgwick has made her re-appearance, and in which Mr. Buckstone, Mr. Compton, Mr. Howe, Mr. W. Farren, Mr. Rogers, Mrs. Poynter, Miss E. Weckes, and Mrs. B. White, will appear.
+After which the greatly successful Classical Extravaganza, with the magnificent scenery by O'Connor and Morris, and the mequalled last scene by Fenton, entitled ELECTRA IN A NEW ELECTR'IC LIGHT; in which Mr. Compton, Mr. Clark, Miss Maria, Ternan, Miss E. Weckes, Miss Louise Leelerq, and Miss Fanny Wright will appear.
 Concluding with the farce of 'TWAS I. Stage Manager, Mr. Chippendale.